bxb454/csds-395-lgbt-library-catalog/backend/api/README.md

 **II. set the environment variable CATALOG_DB_DSN to ensure that the MySQL driver for golang can find the correct DSN (Data Source Name) for the MySQL DB.**

-note, this is specific for windows. you'd use export command on a Linux/Unix based (MacOS) system.
+note, this is specific for windows. you'd use export command on a Linux/Unix based (MacOS) system. also, port 3306 is usually the default port for MySQL.

 ```